Walter-Tong/capture_denoise/readme.md

 The application uses a configuration file named `setting.txt` to load settings for video capture and denoising filters.
 You can modify this file to change the settings according to your needs.

 ## Usage
-1. Download the latest release of `denoise_capture.exe` from the GitHub releases page.
+1. Clone the latest repo from Github
-2. Place `denoise_capture.exe` and `setting.txt` in the same directory.
+2. Place `denoise.py` and `setting.txt` in the same directory.
 3. Modify `setting.txt` to configure the video capture and denoising settings as needed.
-4. Run `denoise_capture.exe`.
+4. Run `denoise.py`.
 5. Press **`Q`** to exit the application.

 ## License